Food, gas prices pinch families as inflation surges globally

 Anna Andrzejczak, a 41-year-old who works for an environmental foundation in Poland, was still a child when Communism ended there in 1989 and has only a vague memory of the hyperinflation and other economic “tumult” that came with the transition to a market economy.

-But she feels the prices going up “every time I fill my tank,” with fuel costs having risen some 35% in the last year.
+But she feels the prices going up “every time I fill my tank,” with fuel costs having risen some 35 percent in the last year.

 “We’ve had a period of stability in past years, so this inflation now is a big shock,” Andrzejczak said.
 “We don’t have the price increases that we had then, but I think this will cause big stress.”